CiscoDevNet/terraform-provider-aci/docs/resources/relation_to_intra_epg_contract.md

 ## Example Usage ##

-The configuration snippet below creates a Relation To Intra Epg Contract with only required attributes.
+The configuration snippet below creates a Relation To Intra EPG Contract with only required attributes.

 ```hcl